rafaelmaiach/reactnd-readable/README.md

 # Run npm script to build the project and generate bundle files
 npm run build

+# You may need to open two terminal tabs to run this
-# Run npm script for start the api-server
+# On one terminal, run npm script for start the api-server
-npm run server
+npm run api-server

-# Run npm script for start the production mode
+# One the other, run npm script for start the production mode
 npm run prod-start
 ```